regalii/regaliator_java/README.md

 ## Usage

-First of all, you need a `Configuration` instance:
+You need a `Configuration` instance and get from Regalii your [credentials](https://www.regalii.com/contact-us).

 ```java
 package com.regalii.regaliator;